Japanese Archaeologists Discover 4,200-Year-Old Evidence of Early Ironmaking in Türkiye

 Early Ironmaking Experiments

 The discovery was made at the Kaman-Kalehoyuk archaeological site, where Japanese researchers have conducted excavations for four decades.
-During their analysis of metal fragments found in the northern section of the site, an electron microscope revealed that two samples consisted of heated iron ore, while another was classified as artificial iron.
-These findings suggest that ancient Anatolian civilizations may have been testing iron production techniques well before the start of the Iron Age.
+Researchers analyzed metal fragments from the site’s northern section using an electron microscope.
+Two samples contained heated iron ore.
+Another sample was classified as artificial iron.
+These findings suggest ancient Anatolian civilizations tested iron production techniques long before the Iron Age officially began.

 Iron Production Before the Hittites